Major in Spanish Education (K-12)

 I. Major Program Requirements

-Eighteen (18) upper-division Spanish credits from the following courses in residence at Carroll:
+Eighteen (18) upper-division Spanish credits from the following courses:

-and any one of the following four classes:
+and any one of the following five classes:

 II.
 Other Program Requirements

-2. Successful participation in an approved program of study in a Spanish-speaking country.
-Spanish majors may choose to study abroad either;
+- Successful participation in an approved program of study in a Spanish-speaking country.
+Spanish majors may choose to study abroad either:

-4. Students who are taking courses abroad must take corresponding examinations abroad in order to receive credits.
-No credits will begiven for any examination with less than a "C" or a 2.00 grade in the course.
+- Students who are taking courses abroad must take corresponding examinations abroad in order to receive credits.
+No credits will be given for any examination with less than a "C" or a 2.00 grade in the course.
 Credits will be accepted only for students returning to Carroll.

-7. All Spanish majors are required to make a final oral presentation at the end of their senior year.
+- Spanish majors are required to make a final oral presentation at the end of their senior year to faculty and students in the program.
+Evaluation criteria for the presentation are provided to candidates.
 Proposals for the presentation must be submitted to the Spanish faculty at least one month prior to the presentation.
-The Spanish faculty will review the proposal and make any pertinent comments as necessary.
-The presentation will be witnessed by the Spanish faculty and Spanish major and minors.
-The evaluation criteria for the presentation will be made available to the candidates prior to the presentation.

 III.
 Professional Education Requirements